igomezv/nnogada/neurapprox/README.md

-- `GridLikes class` generate a grid of a parameter space in order to evaluate a likelihood function.
 - `NeuralNet class` is an adaptative generic neural network model using `keras`.
+- `Neuraprox class` is the main neurapprox class.
-- `NeuralManager class` is the driver of the neural network models.
+- `Hyperparameterx class` defines the class of hyperparameters.
+- `hyperparameters module` has several instance of the Hyperparameter class.